kasnerz/d2t_iterative_editing/README.md

 The code for generating text from RDF triples by iteratively applying sentence fusion on the templates.

-The method is described in:
+A detailed description of the method can be found in:

-- Zdeněk Kasner & Ondřej Dušek (2020): [Data-to-Text Generation with Iterative Text Editing.](https://www.aclweb.org/anthology/2020.inlg-1.9/) In: *Proceedings of the 13th International Conference on Natural Language Generation (INLG 2020)*
+ > Zdeněk Kasner & Ondřej Dušek (2020): [Data-to-Text Generation with Iterative Text Editing.](https://www.aclweb.org/anthology/2020.inlg-1.9/) In: *Proceedings of the 13th International Conference on Natural Language Generation (INLG 2020)*

 ## Model Overview
 ![overview](model.png)